MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

             ```
             Restart-NAVServerInstance -ServerInstance BC150
             ```
-2. Increase the application version of the application database, and restart the server instancee.
+2. Increase the application version of the application database, and restart the server instance.

     Use the [Set-NAVApplication](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/set-navapplication) cmdlet to increase the application version number of the database to the version 15.0 application version.